pastifra/Embedded-Person-detection/README.md

 Hog è un altro algoritmo off-the shelf, che non si basa su rete neurali, implementabile molto facilmente con la libreria opencv.

+## TO DO : YOLO HEATMAP ##

+Develop a new type of solution based on Yolo.
+The idea is to downsaple the image with convolutional layers.
+Then at three resolutions (7x7, 14x14, 28x28) produce a probability prediction based on the centroid.